All About Steve (American Dad!): Plot

 A hacker shuts down a hydroelectric power plant.
 When the helicopter carrying Tom Jorgensen, the man who is the "single most valuable weapon in the war against terror", tragically collides against the dam, all of the CIA's remaining resources are focused on catching the hacker.
 But first they practice for the father-son softball game.
 Stan talks up Steve as an "absolute warrior", which Steve of course is not, outside of Dungeons & Dragons.
 He takes Steve to the batting cage to polish his skills, only to have the "big slugger" show that he is not the athlete that Stan thinks he is.
 So Steve can see how professionals hit the ball, Stan takes Steve and his friends to a Yankees game and to the locker room to meet Derek Jeter.
 But when the four nerds take off their baseball jackets to reveal not Yankees uniforms but Star Trek uniforms, Jeter tells Stan that his son is a geek.

 In denial, Stan runs home.
 He finds Steve's nerd toys, and an algebra book hidden inside a pornography magazine.
 Horrified, he tells his wife Francine that he would prefer Steve to be the product of a torrid affair than for such a nerd be his own child.
 He breaks out in a stress rash and grinds his teeth into misalignment.
 Stan ditches Steve (pretending it was raining) and brings a mid-20s-aged African-American ringer ("Darnelle" Smith) instead to the softball game.
 Steve figures out he has been ditched and becomes angry.
 Stan goes to the dentist, because he now needs to get braces due to his being a "class A grinder."
-Now that Stan has zits and braces, the other CIA agents beat him up and make fun of him.
+Now that Stan has zits and braces, the other CIA agents make fun of him and treat him derisively.
 They ditch him when they go on a mosque raid, in exactly the same way that Stan ditched Steve.
 Stan returns home to the basement and finds that the hacker's language is the same language used in Steve's card game, "Elvish."
 Steve's friend Snot adjusts Stan's braces' "rear bracket" to get rid of his lisp, and they translate the hacker's notes, discovering who the hacker is.
 Stan's stress zits go away.
 They go to the science fiction convention to find the hacker, "Dan Vebber", a J.R.R.
 Tolkien fan who "hopes to create a Middle-Earth in the here and now."